cj-taylor/monyx/README.md

 4. Behold, the HelloWorld ASP 6 example running

 # To improve upon
 - Step 2 - This is an MVP and definitely can be tweaked for performance.
+Currenly full provision + app setup = 2min35s
 - Step 3 - A manual step for now due to something awry with $HOME resolving on Windows/OSX Vagrants to different results
   - Goal, get that fixed and use vagrant/setup_app.sh then uncomment the
 - Step 5 - For now this is the HelloWorldMVC, but really could be anything you decide to run